neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 First, let's point out something we've not mentioned yet - neurons may only be some of the story, as there are other cells in the brain too.

-These are known as **Glial cells**.
-In humans it's estimated that the ratio of neurons to Glial cells is roughly 60 to 40 and there are many different types of Glial cells.
+These are known as **glial cells**.
+In humans it's estimated that the ratio of neurons to glial cells is roughly 60 to 40 and there are many different types of glial cells.

 So what are they for?